If you studied an undergraduate course or a PgDip/PgCert at the University, you may be eligible for a £1,000 discount on PG tuition fees.

 The renowned London College of Fashion library is at our John Prince’s Street site, and you will need to travel to this site, and possibly others, during your course to use the library, which is open seven days a week in term time, and for tuition and special events.

-The course also prepares students for work with contemporary visual artists.
-Graduates have found work with artists, whose work borders on performance, such as Lucy Orta, or involves textile and surface manipulation, like Tracy Emin.
+Graduates have found work with artists, whose work borders on performance, such as Lucy Orta and Tracy Emin.

 LCF Careers provides a comprehensive career management service supporting our students to become informed and self-reliant individuals able to plan and manage their own careers.